DS-100/fa25/index.md

 </div>

 {: .highlight }
+> **⚠️ Warning: This website for Fall 2025 is under construction 🚧.
+There may be misleading information from past offerings of the course.**
+> **We will remove this warning when the information on this website is accurate.**
+>
 > Welcome to [Week {{page.currWeekNumber}}](#week-{{page.currWeekNumber}}) of Data 100!
 >
 > Lectures will be webcast on [Zoom](){:target="\_blank"}.